ionStici/node/mds/node/modules.md

 import fs from "fs";
 ```

-### The Console Module

-The built-in `console` global module, provides methods such as:

-- `console.log()` — print messages to the terminal.
-- `console.assert()` — print a message to the terminal if the value is falsy.
-- `console.table()` — print out a table in the terminal from an object or array.

-Because `console` is a global module, it can be accessed from anywhere, the `require` function is not necessary.

 ## Implementing Modules in Node

 In Node.js, each file is treated as a separate module.
 There are two main ways to work with modules in Node.js: **CommonJS** and **ES modules**.